Rita Arnould

 Rita Arnould (c.
 1914 – 20 August 1943) was a housekeeper and courier of the Red Orchestra resistance group in Belgium during World War II.
-She was captured when the Funkabwehr raided an apartment at 101 Rue des Atrébates in Brussels on 12 December 1941 2 pm. from which a Soviet clandestine radio station was being run.
+She was captured when the Funkabwehr raided an apartment at 101 Rue des Atrébates in Brussels on 12 December 1941 at 2 pm, from which a Soviet clandestine radio station was being run.

 Early years

 Arnould was born in Frankfurt am Main to a Jewish family.
 She studied philosophy at Frankfurt am Main University, where she became the companion of Isidor Springer.

 He convinced her to become a Communist activist.
 In 1933 the couple moved to Brussels after Hitler had seized power since it was now dangerous in Germany to be either a Jew or Communist.
 Soon after reaching Brussels, she married A. M. Arnould, a well-to-do Dutch textile salesman who was over twice her age, and settled into a domestic routine.

 During World War II (1939–45) the Germans invaded Belgium in May 1940.
 Rita's husband died soon after, leaving her with no money.
 She asked Isidor Springer to help.